When people come back to their workplaces after lockdowns caused by the COVID-19 pandemic, they're bound to notice quite a few differences.

 Similarly, COVID-19 pandemic caused a massive transformation in consumer behaviors.
 Due to the social distancing measures, digital technologies have come to the forefront of organizations across practically every sector.
 The use of data analytics solutions, the Internet of Things, and many other digital technologies is now predicted to rise.

-So, what’s in store for the tech industry this year?
-Read on to discover our tech trends forecast for 2021.
+So, what's in store for the tech industry in 2021?
+Read on to discover the key trends shaping the future of technology.

 Gartner's report on the top strategic technology trends 2021 placed the Internet of Behavior as one of the key trends enabling organizations to become more flexible in the post-COVID-19 state of the world.